Snig17/A-U-NET-Based-Audio-Denoiser/README.md

 ![image](https://github.com/Snig17/A-U-NET-Based-Audio-Denoiser/assets/127118518/fd51b61d-1b33-40f8-af8b-afff71ba5590)

-- You would modify the noise_dir, voice_dir, path_save_spectrogram, path_save_time_serie, and path_save_sound paths name accordingly into the args.py file that takes the default parameters for the program.
+You would modify the noise_dir, voice_dir, path_save_spectrogram, path_save_time_serie, and path_save_sound paths name accordingly into the args.py file that takes the default parameters for the program.

-- Place your noise audio files into noise_dir directory and your clean voice files into voice_dir.
+Place your noise audio files into noise_dir directory and your clean voice files into voice_dir.

-- Specify how many frames you want to create as nb_samples in args.py (or pass it as argument from the terminal) I let nb_samples=50 by default for the demo but for production I would recommend having 40 000 or more.
+Specify how many frames you want to create as nb_samples in args.py (or pass it as argument from the terminal) I let nb_samples=50 by default for the demo but for production I would recommend having 40 000 or more.

-- Then run python main.py --mode='data_creation'.
+Then run python main.py --mode='data_creation'.
 This will randomly blend some clean voices from voice_dir with some noises from noise_dir and save the spectrograms of noisy voices, noises and clean voices to disk as well as complex phases, time series and sounds (for QC or to test other networks).
 It takes the inputs parameters defined in args.py.
 Parameters for STFT, frame length, hop_length can be modified in args.py (or pass it as arguments from the terminal), but with the default parameters each window will be converted into spectrogram matrix of size 128 x 128.

-- Datasets to be used for training will be magnitude spectrograms of noisy voices and magnitude spectrograms of clean voices.
+Datasets to be used for training will be magnitude spectrograms of noisy voices and magnitude spectrograms of clean voices.

+## Training
+The model used for the training is a U-Net, a Deep Convolutional Autoencoder with symmetric skip connections.
+U-Net was initially developed for Bio Medical Image Segmentation.
+Here the U-Net has been adapted to denoise spectrograms.

+As input to the network, the magnitude spectrograms of the noisy voices.
+As output the Noise to model (noisy voice magnitude spectrogram - clean voice magnitude spectrogram).
+Both input and output matrix are scaled with a global scaling to be mapped into a distribution between -1 and 1.